 If you’re deleting older articles but you’re going to be using the content in another blog post, it might be a good idea to move your comments over to the new page.

-This is something I did when creating my Start A Blog page, which ended up being a new blog post but had over 250 comments migrated over.
+This is something I did when creating my Make Money Blogging page, which ended up being a new blog post but had over 250 comments migrated over.
 The best part is, all of those comments are helpful and relevant to the new page because the content was moved over as well.